aditya-suripeddi/dockerfile-best-practices/README.md

 till you reach [11-multi-stage-builds-to-remove-build-deps](https://github.com/aditya-suripeddi/dockerfile-best-practices/tree/11-multi-stage-builds-to-remove-build-deps)

-The mater branch has python flask rest app, to show how to write Dockerfile for a python project
+The mater branch also has a python flask rest app, to show how to write Dockerfile for a python project

 ## Following Dockerfile best practices will help in five areas: